-The Department of Energy Organization Act of 1977 created one the most interesting and diverse agencies in the Federal government.
+The Department of Energy Organization Act of 1977 created one of the most interesting and diverse agencies in the Federal government.
 Activated on October 1, 1977, the twelfth cabinet-level department brought together for the first time within one agency two programmatic traditions that had long coexisted within the Federal establishment: 1) defense responsibilities that included the design, construction, and testing of nuclear weapons dating from the Manhattan Project effort to build the atomic bomb, and 2) a loosely knit amalgamation of energy-related programs scattered throughout the Federal government.

 DOE’s Two Programmatic Traditions